SaltyMonkey/fps-manager/README.md

 - Interactive messages (Want to know details about mod automation decisions?
 Just use interactive mode)
 - Manual mode (can apply your custom settings in middle of combat - use advanced commands to overwrite automation)

+## FAQ

+Q: Why this mod do not allow change settings individually?
+A: I can agree, for newbie preset based idea can be slightly harder at start to understand but in long run it allows forget about quadrillion commands.

+Q: I don't want to use automatic presets.
+Can i just switch them manually?
+A: Yes

+Q: Why some features missing compared to fps utils?
+A: I believe they are useless ones :)

+Q: Can i use this mod with fps utils?
+A: Theoretically you can but i can't recommend this.

+Q: I tried to edit presets and errors everywhere :(
+A: Presets must be in JSON format without comments

 ## Installation

 Manual installation: